North Central Idaho

 Missoula, Montana Loop:

 Day 1: Head south on highway 93 to Lolo about 10 miles.
 Then turn west on Highway 12 for the spectacular motorcycle trip outlined above over Lolo Pass and along the Lochsa River.
 Arrive at River Dance Lodge after about three hours of riding time plus stops.
 The Lochsa Lodge is a great place to stop for lunch about 12 miles past Lolo Pass.

 Day 2: As above, via Grangeville.

 Day 3: Continue west on Highway 12 and turn right heading north to Julietta and Kendrick.
 Continue north to Deary on Highway 3 and at the T with Highway 8, turn right or east.
-Ride on through forests to Bovill, Clarkia and St. Maries.
-You might want to spend the night here, or continue up the east side of Lake Coeur d’Alene a on Highway 97 and overnight in Harrison.
+Ride on through forests to Bovill, Clarkia, and St. Maries.
+You might want to spend the night here or continue up the east side of Lake Coeur d’Alene on Highway 97 and overnight in Harrison.
 Or, you can stay on Highway 3 and join Interstate 90 at Rose Lake.
-Now, you’re just a couple hours back to Missoula.
+Now, you’re just a couple of hours back to Missoula.
 Or, add another day by following the route from Cataldo to Thompson Falls.